TeleAI-mcp/ultra-booking-system-nwzt/README.md

-# ultra-booking-system-nwzt
+# Ultra Booking System Nwzt

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.